John Lasseter: Personal life

 Lasseter lives in Glen Ellen, California, with his wife Nancy, a graduate of Carnegie Mellon University, whom he met at a computer graphics conference in San Francisco in 1985.
 Nancy majored in computer graphics applications, and previously worked as a computer graphics engineer at Apple Computer.
 They married in 1988, and have four sons together in addition to Nancy's son from a previous relationship, born between and 1997.

 The Lasseters own Lasseter Family Winery in Glen Ellen, California.
 The property includes a narrow gauge railroad named the Justi Creek Railway, which is approximately 2 mi long, including a train station and water tower Lasseter purchased from former Disney animator Ward Kimball.
 Their residence has a swimming pool with a lazy river that runs through a cave.
-Lasseter owns a collection of more than 1,000 Hawaiian shirts and wears one every day.
-Lasseter also collects classic cars, such as a black 1952 Jaguar XK120.
+Lasseter collects classic cars, such as a black 1952 Jaguar XK120.

 On May 2, 2009, Lasseter received an honorary doctorate from Pepperdine University, where he delivered the commencement address.

 His influences include Walt Disney, Chuck Jones, Frank Capra, Hayao Miyazaki, and Preston Sturges.
 Lasseter's favorite film is Walt Disney's Dumbo (1941).